 Even if you’re not sure what it is, you undoubtedly know something about glyphosate.
 Before the world’s attention became completely fixated on COVID-19 and the global quarantine, glyphosate was in the news nearly every day.
-The short version of why is because this common weed killer has been linked to cancer.
+Why?
+This common weedkiller has been linked to cancer.
 More specifically, to non-Hodgkin’s lymphoma (NHL).
 As CNN reported, one study from last year showed that it increases your risk of NHL by 41%.

 Even with the virtual blackout on non-virus-related news, reports about the harms of glyphosate have been rolling in.
 Here are just a few headlines: